 Commission Board members are statutory appointments.

 The Commission may deal with highly sensitive personal and confidential information.
 This type of information will only be published when the public interest test applies or consent is provided by the owner of the information.
-The public and stakeholders should remain confident that any personal or confidential information the Commission possesses will be protected from release when it is appropriate to do this.
+The public and stakeholders should remain confident that any personal or confidential information the Commission possesses will be protected from release when it is appropriate to do so.

-The Commission’s web site will contain a list of any IPS documents that are impracticable to publish online.
+The Commission’s website will contain a list of any IPS documents that are impracticable to publish online.
 The web site will state that a person seeking access to any of these documents may contact the FOI Coordinator to arrange access.

 The Commission will publish all documents required under sections 8, 8(A), 8(C) and 8(D) of the FOI Act.

 What we will publish

 - Organisational chart (s 8(2)(b))